 Every five to seven years, Congress passes a little understood legislation called the Farm Bill.
 To a large extent, the Farm Bill writes the rules and sets the playing field for America’s contemporary food system, determining what we eat, how much it costs, and where it is grown.
 You may not be happy with what you learn.
 In this excerpt from Daniel Imhoff’s Food Fight (Watershed Media, 2012), read about the current state of American farmers and how the Farm Bill affects this vital community.
 The following excerpt is taken from Chapter 12, “Who Will Grow Our Food?”
-Stop by our online store's promotional page
+Stop by our online store's promotional page to purchase Food Fight at a 25-percent discount until the end of 2012.

 “If we are not careful, we could lose the farm and the food system on our watch.”
 That drastic warning came from A.G.
 Kawamura in 2005, when he was secretary of the California Department of Food and Agriculture.